Is Kimchi Paleo?

 You can also make your kimchi even healthier by adding a variety of veggies to the mix.
 Typically, kimchi is made with napa cabbage, but carrots, radishes, and kale all work just as well—and even better when you use them together.
 Scallions are a great addition to any kimchi recipe, as they add a welcome mildly sweet flavor.

-When it comes to the spices you’ll use in your kimchi, most anything is game.
+When it comes to the spices you’ll use in your kimchi, almost anything is game.
 If you like your kimchi on the non-spicy side, you can omit any red pepper and make a paste using sweet pears instead.

 If you really want to go for the spice, use the Korean chili powder liberally.
 Just be sure to go easy on the ginger, so it doesn’t end up sticky.
 Likewise, be careful not to go overboard on the garlic.